deekshithbellare/AwesomeCharts/README.md

 ## Awesome Charts
-This is a plotting libray which can be used to plaot 2D and 3D Pi charts and Donut graphs
+This is a plotting library which can be used to plot 2D and 3D Pi charts and Donut graphs

 * Requires Xcode 7.0 / Swift 2.0